-Using a nationwide web-based questionnaire, the levels, timing and frequency, and tools or items and systems used for the implementation of NCP components (i.e., Screening, Assessment, Intervention [including Planning], and Monitoring) were surveyed.
+Using a nationwide web-based questionnaire, the levels of, timing and frequency of, and tools or items and systems used for implementation of the components of the NCP (i.e., screening, assessment, Intervention [including planning], and monitoring) were surveyed.
 In addition, the reasons for and problems associated with suboptimal implementation were analyzed.

-Previous studies on NPC implementation status^{17, 18} investigated the dietitian's personal thoughts and awareness.
-There were no studies which investigated NCP procedures in each institution.
-Also, previous studies17-19 were aimed to understand a rough implementation status for each NCP process and items assessed as well as the problems faced.
-On the other hand, our study was conducted to investigate the implementation of each NCP components in detailed including the instruction manuals preparation status, the personnel responsible, as well as the timing and frequency after hospital admission for each NCP component.
-As a result, the implementation level for each component and institution was shown in detailed, providing a clear understanding and enabling specific measures to be taken to improve NCP implementation in clinical settings in the future.
+Previous studies on NPC implementation status^{17, 18} investigated the dietician's personal thought and awareness.
+There are no studies which investigated NCP procedures in each institution.
+Also, previous studies^{17-19} were conducted to know a rough implementation status for each NCP process as well as the problems and assessment items.
+On the other hand, our study was conducted to investigate in detail the instruction manuals preparation status, the responsible personnel, the implementation timing and frequency after hospital admission for each NCP process.
+As a result, the implementation level for each process and for each institution was shown in detail, which led to the clarification of specific improvement measures to be taken going forward.